 The vehicle lifetime (or service life) is defined as the full period of time during which a vehicle is operated and thereby contributes to GHG emissions.
 This lifetime is expressed in terms of kilometres (km) driven and is chosen to represent typical usage patterns.
 Alongside the distance travelled, the years of operation for a vehicle is defined as the assumed total number of years a vehicle remains in active use between point of sale and point of recycling/scrapping.
 Both are relevant for the purpose of the methodology.

-Vehicle lifetime mileage is required to translate vehicle production emissions (in tonnes of CO2eq) into the functional unit (gCO2eq per km driven over the lifetime).
+Vehicle lifetime mileage is required to translate vehicle production emissions (in tonnes of CO2eq) into the functional unit defined in Section 7.4 (gCO2eq per km driven over the lifetime).
 Vehicle lifetime in years is needed to calculate the lifetime mileage, but also to determine the period of time over which the changes in the emission intensity of the fuel and electricity will be accounted for.
 Lifetime duration is also needed to calculate the number of replacements/refills for certain maintenance and consumable items.
-As for the annual driven distance, a constant average annual mileage is assumed, based on gathered data on total vehicle activity (in kilometres) and vehicle lifetime. , (i.e., L/N km are driven each of the N years of lifetime operation, where L = total lifetime activity in km).]

-8.3.1.1.
+8.3.2.1.
 Service life: methodology and guideline